sumn2u/learn-javascript/en/functions/README.md

 Functions are one of the most powerful and essential notions in programming.
 Functions like mathematical functions perform transformations, they take input values called **arguments** and **return** an output value. &#x20;

 Functions can be created in two ways: using `function declaration` or `function expression` .
-The _function name_ can be omitted in f`unction expression` making it an `anonymous function`.
+The _function name_ can be omitted in `function expression` making it an `anonymous function`.
 Functions, like variables, must be declared.
 Let's declare a function `double` that accepts an _argument_ called `x` and **returns** the double of x :

 ```javascript
 // an example of a function declaration